1999 Tournament of the Americas

 The 1999 Tournament of the Americas, later known as the FIBA Americas Championship and the FIBA AmeriCup (also known as Las Americas Tournament for Men, the FIBA Americas Olympic Qualifying Tournament, or Panamerican Olympic Qualifying Tournament for Men), was a basketball championship hosted by Puerto Rico, from July 14 to July 25, 1999.
 The games were played in San Juan, at the Roberto Clemente Coliseum.
 This FIBA AmeriCup was to earn the two berths allocated to the Americas for the 2000 Olympics, in Sydney, Australia.
-The United States won the tournament, the country's fourth AmeriCup championship.
+The United States won the tournament, featuring the Dream Team No4.
+It was the USA's fourth AmeriCup championship.The USA won its 10 games in this tournament by an average of 31.6 points.

 Qualification

 Eight teams qualified during the qualification tournaments held in their respective zones in 1999; two teams (USA and Canada) qualified automatically since they are the only members of the North America zone.